pixelsdb/pixels/docs/INSTALL.md

 ## Install Maven

 Pixels requires maven 3.6 to build the source code (maven 3.1-3.5 might work, but we didn't test them yet).
 On some old operating systems, the maven installed by `apt` or `yum` might be incompatible with new JDKs such as 17.
-In this case, you need to install a later maven that is compatible with your JDK manually.
+In this case, manually install a newer maven compatible with your JDK.

 ## Setup AWS Credentials*

-If we use S3 as the underlying storage system, we have to configure the AWS credentials.
+To use S3 as the underlying storage system, we have to configure the AWS credentials.

 Currently, we do not configure the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` from Pixels.
-Therefore, we have to configure these credentials using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set) or [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Therefore, configure these credentials using [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set) or [credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).